sidneycadot/ArduinoDueBuildEnvironment/README.md

 GOALS
 =====

+The Arduino Due is a small formfactor embedded computer built around the Atmelk AT91SAM3X8E (ARM Cortex-M3) processor.

 (1) A working cross-compiler GCC build environment for the ARM-based Arduino Due.
 (2) A working newlib, uclib, or other small C library\
 (3) The appropriate CMSIS stuff for the ARM chip